trangle666ddd/YOLOv5-highland-barley-detection/README.md

 This is an implementation of submitted paper.

 #Method
-Base Model-YOLOv5s from https://github.com/ultralytics/yolov5.

-DSConv

-Ghostconv

-CBAM
+The model base YOLOv5sn from https://github.com/ultralytics/yolov5, combining with DSConv, Ghostconv and CBAM modules to enable lightweight barley spike accurate identification.

 #Dateset
+The highland barley dataset are available from https://github.com/trangle666ddd/Dataset-of-highland-barley